Class act: Teacher handcuffed at school board meeting after bringing up superintendent's raise

 “You need to leave, or I’m going to remove you,” the unidentified marshal says on the video.

-Hargrave grabs her purse and leaves as some protest that Superintendent Jerome Puyau had been addressing the teacher even as she she was being forced to leave.
+Hargrave grabs her purse and leaves as some protest that Puyau had been addressing the teacher even as she was being forced to leave.

 Suddenly, Hargrave can be heard yelling.
 The video then shows the woman on the floor in the hallway, where she is being handcuffed behind the back by the marshal.
 The marshal asks the teacher to “stop resisting” and escorts her from the building.